knetikmedia/knetikcloud-csharp-net20-client/docs/StoreCouponsApi.md

 <a name="createcoupontemplate"></a>
 # **CreateCouponTemplate**
-> ModelItemTemplateResource CreateCouponTemplate (ModelItemTemplateResource couponTemplateResource)
+> ItemTemplateResource CreateCouponTemplate (ItemTemplateResource couponTemplateResource)

 Create a coupon template